Exemption based on VAT

 Trade outside the European Union

-The exemption from VAT is not applicable to imports and exports by a company established in an EU Member State with a country located outside the EU.
+The exemption from French VAT is not applicable to imports and exports made by a company established within an EU Member State with a country located outside the EU.
 To find out the applicable VAT rules, you must ask your State of establishment.

-The company that wishes to do so can opt to be subject to VAT even though it respects the turnover thresholds (turnover thresholds) to benefit from the VAT exemption system.
+The company that wishes to do so can opt to be subject to VAT although it respects the turnover thresholds (turnover thresholds) to benefit from the exemption system on the basis of VAT.
 This option to VAT allows him in particular to deduct VAT from business purchases.

 The option to pay VAT is made with the company Tax Office (SIE) on which the company depends.
 She can contact him by email on his professional account on the website impots.gouv.fr: